Sankar-mannem/climate-agriculture-tableau-dashboard/README.md

 # Climate Balance & Agricultural Impact Dashboard using Tableau

-## Project Overview
+## Project Summary

-This project presents an interactive Tableau dashboard designed to analyse climate balance and agricultural risk across countries.
-The dashboard focuses on the relationship between temperature and precipitation and identifies regions where high heat and low rainfall may create pressure on agriculture, water availability, and crop productivity.
+This project presents an interactive Tableau dashboard that analyses how climate conditions may affect agriculture across different countries and regions.
+The dashboard focuses on important climate and agricultural indicators such as temperature, precipitation, crop yield, irrigation access, soil health, extreme weather events, adaptation strategies, and economic impact.

-The main aim of this project is to convert climate data into clear visual insights that can support decision-making for climate adaptation, agricultural planning, and food security analysis.
+The main objective of this project is to identify climate-risk patterns that may affect agricultural productivity and present the findings through clear, interactive visual storytelling.

+This project demonstrates how Tableau can be used to transform climate and agriculture data into a decision-support dashboard for agricultural planning, water-resource management, and climate adaptation.

 ## Business Problem

-Climate change is one of the major challenges affecting global agriculture.
-Rising temperatures, irregular rainfall, drought conditions, and water stress can directly impact crop productivity and farming livelihoods.
+Climate change can directly affect agriculture through rising temperatures, irregular rainfall, drought, extreme weather events, water stress, and reduced crop productivity.
+These challenges can create serious risks for farmers, policymakers, agricultural planners, and food-security organisations.

-Agricultural planners, policymakers, and researchers need a simple way to identify countries that may be more vulnerable to climate imbalance.
-This dashboard helps answer questions such as:
+Decision-makers need simple and interactive tools to identify which countries or regions may be more exposed to agricultural climate risk.

-- Which countries show the highest imbalance between temperature and rainfall?
-- Are hotter countries always receiving less rainfall?
+This dashboard helps answer the following questions:

-- Which regions are more exposed to warm and dry climate conditions?
+- Which countries or regions may be more exposed to climate-related agricultural risk?
+- How do temperature and precipitation patterns relate to agricultural conditions?
-- Which countries may need more attention for irrigation, drought-resistant crops, and climate adaptation planning?
+- Which areas may require better irrigation planning or adaptation strategies?
+- Where can policymakers focus climate adaptation and agricultural support?
+- How can climate indicators be communicated clearly through dashboard storytelling?

 ## Tools Used